flatironinstitute/sciware/15_IntroGithub/day1.md

 # Check Github

-`test_file.txt` should now be in the repo on the Github website.
+`silly_file.txt` should now be in the repo on the Github website.

 <img src="assets/Learn-Git-Graphics/Pull%20to%20Remote%20Copy.svg" alt="Push to remote graphic" style="height:400px">